-The Company has two stock option plans that authorize the granting of non-qualified stock options to certain key employees and non-employee directors for the purchase of a maximum of 1,500,000 shares of the Company's common stock.
-The first option plan was adopted in August 2004 and provides for the grant of options to purchase up to 1,000,000 shares of the Company's common stock.
-In January 2007, the Company's Board of Directors adopted a second option plan that provides for options to purchase up to 500,000 shares of the Company's common stock.
+The Company's 2016 Incentive Compensation Plan and its two previous stock option plans authorize, or formerly authorized, the granting of non-qualified stock options to certain key employees and non-employee directors for the purchase of a maximum of 1,925,000 shares of the Company's common stock.
+The first option plan was adopted in August 2004 and provided for the grant of options to purchase up to 1,000,000 shares of the Company's common stock.
+In January 2007, the Company's Board of Directors adopted a second option plan that provides for the grant of options to purchase up to 500,000 shares of the Company's common stock.
+Coinciding with the adoption of the 2016 Incentive Compensation Plan, the Company is no longer granting awards from these plans, although awards remain outstanding thereunder.
+On March 1, 2016, the Company adopted the 2016 Incentive Compensation Plan which provides for grants of up to 425,000 stock options and stock appreciation rights.
 Each plan provides for the adjustment of the maximum number of shares for which options may be granted in the event of a stock split, extraordinary dividend or distribution or similar recapitalization event.
-Unless the Compensation Committee determines otherwise, options granted under the option plans are exercisable for a period of ten years from the date of grant and vest 331⁄2% per year over three years from the grant date.
+Unless the Compensation Committee determines otherwise, options are exercisable for a period of ten years from the date of grant and vest $33^{1/3}$ % per year over three years from the grant date.
 The amount of compensation cost recognized in the financial statements is measured based upon the grant date fair value.
-After November 24, 2015, the Company is no longer granting awards from these plans.

 The fair value of option grants is estimated as of the date of the grant.
-The Company has elected to use the Black-Scholes option pricing model, which incorporates various assumptions including volatility, expected life, risk-free interest rates, expected forfeitures and dividend yields.
+The Company has elected to use the Black-Scholes option pricing model, which incorporates various assumptions including volatility, expected life, risk-free interest rates, and dividend yields.
 The volatility is based on historical volatility of the Company's common stock over the most recent period commensurate with the estimated expected term of the stock option granted.
 The Company uses historical volatility because management believes such volatility is representative of prospective trends.
 The expected term of an award is based on historical exercise data.
 The risk-free interest rate assumption is based upon observed interest rates appropriate for the expected term of the awards.
-The expected forfeiture rate is based upon historical experience.
 The dividend yield assumption is based on the Company's history and expectations regarding dividend payouts at the time of the grant.
-Valuation of future grants under the Black-Scholes model will include a dividend yield.
-The following assumptions were used for grants in the first quarter of fiscal 2016:
+The following assumptions were used for grants in the first quarter of fiscal 2017:

-Fair r Dividend Risk-free Expected Expected Grant Date Valu ie Yield Interest Rate Volatility Life November 24, 2015 \$ 8 3.37 2.33 % 1.70 ° % 30 % 5 years
+Fair Dividend Risk-free Expected Expected Grant Date Value Yield Interest Rate Volatility Life November 22, 2016 \$ 11.50 2.15 % 1.79 % 37 % 5 years November 24, 2015 \$ 8.37 2.33 % 1.70 % 30 % 5 years November 25, 2014 \$ 8.17 1.90 % 0.96 % 28 % 3 years